What is the Hero’s Journey?

 The Hero’s Journey can act as a guide in writing your story as it builds structure, characters and engagement.
 It supports the three-act structure and develops a full character arc that resonates with a global audience.
 If used in scenario writing, it can help increase the emotional involvement of the audience leading to greater engagement.

 How can the Hero’s Journey be used in Learning?

 For short learning stories or scenarios, you don’t have to use all twelve stages.
-However, the protagonist should transit from the ordinary to the special world, overcome a significant challenge and return back to the ordinary world a changed character.
+However, the protagonist should go from the ordinary to the special world, overcome a significant challenge, and return back to the ordinary world a changed character.
 This will resonate with audiences and highlight the transformation or learning that has taken place.